vincenteof/vincenteof-obsidian/400 - Zettelkasten/Why Some People Succeeded On 10-11 Crash.md

 ### You should find the path
 you should compare price on Binance, Bybit on-chain, anywhere has liquidity.
 This helps you to find the arbitrage path.
 There are several concrete ideas:
-1. Find depeg on related assets, like ETH and BETH, SOL and BBSOL
+1. Find depeg on related assets, like ETH and BETH, SOL and BBSOL, you could also short the future for delta neutral
 2. FInd depeg on stable coins like USDT, USDC and USDE
 3. Find huge prices difference on same asset between exchanges, like Binance and Lighter
 ### You should have free money
 Place free money on different places, like Binance and warm wallet.
 When the mess happens, most used chains are very busy, you should find unpopular ones like sending USDT to Binance through Plasma.
 You should also be familiar with bridges, since most of your funds will not be on these chains.
 ### Other Insights

-you have free money
-you have monitor (on different platforms) you have the insight that it's just the mess instead of real bad things happen (if you don't, choose binance related)
+During big liquidation, vault like hlp always make big profit.
+To maximize the yield, you can something like YT-hwHLP on pendle.